iaincollins/structured-data-testing-tool/README.md

 A preset is a collection of tests.

-There are built-in presets you can use, you can also easily define your own presets.
+There are built-in presets you can use, you can list them with `--presets` option using the CLI.
+You can also easily define your own custom presets.

 Presets must have a `name` (which should ideally be unique, but does not have to be) and `description` and an array of `test` objects in `tests`.
 Both `name` and `description` be arbitrary strings, `tests` should be an array of valid `test` objects.

 You can optionally group tests by specifying a value for `group` and set a default schema to use for all tests in `schema`.
 These can be arbitrary strings, though it's recommended schemas reflect Schema.org schema names.

 If a test explicitly defines it's own `group` or `schema`, that will override the default value for the preset for that specific test (which may impact how results are grouped).

+Presets can contain other presets using the `presets` property (an array).

+Presets can have `conditional` property, which contains a `test` object, in which case the tests in the preset will only only be run if the conditional test passes.

 #### Preset Example 1